aternosorg/modbot/README.md

 - Bad word filters

 ### Add ModBot to your server
-By adding the Bot to your server you agree to our [privacy policy](https://aternos.gmbh/en/modbot/privacy). <br>
+By adding the bot to your server you agree to our [privacy policy](https://aternos.gmbh/en/modbot/privacy). <br>
 Invite: [click me](https://discordapp.com/oauth2/authorize?client_id=790967448111153153&scope=bot&permissions=268446806)

 If you need help with the commands use `!help` to list them and `!help <command>` to get more information about a single command.